Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 Click ``||fwdMotors:Motors||`` drag and drop ``||fwdMotors:Stop||`` under ``||Variables:IsDrivingEnabled = false||`` within  ``||Input:on button B pressed||``

+~hint What did that do?
+- We are telling the code when to start driving
+- We want to code to only start driving when we press B hint~

 ```blocks
 input.onButtonPressed(Button.A, function () {
     IsDrivingEnabled = false